aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/configure-gantt-chart/_index.md

 ```

 ### Step 3: Add New Activity
 Insert a new task (activity) into the root of the project.
+This demonstrates **how to create new activity** programmatically.

 ```java
 Task task = project.getRootTask().getChildren().add("New Activity");